skirsten/hacky-easter-2016/README.md

 chmod +x extract
 ./extract
 ```
-This will extract until 0045.zip wich needs a password, that is in the name of one of the merges in the 0046 directory.
+This will extract until 0045.zip which needs a password, that is in the name of one of the merges in the 0046 directory.
 `Pass is fluffy99`

 Extract the protected zip `unzip -q -P fluffy99 0046/0045.zip` and `./extract 0045` to let it finish extracting.